microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Configuration Options

-OpenVINO EP can be configured with certain options at runtime that control the behavior of the EP.
+OpenVINO™ Execution Provider can be configured with certain options at runtime that control the behavior of the EP.
 These options can be set as key-value pairs as below:-

 ### Python API
 Key-Value pairs for config options can be set using InferenceSession API as follow:-